J3l3l/Film-festival-management-system/README.md

 ## Overview

 This web application was built using Ruby on Rails and PostgreSQL to manage a film festival's films and directors.
-It includes two dashboards — one for films and one for directors — and follows all project specifications, including clean navigation, real-time client-side interactivity with JavaScript, and adherence to Rails best practices.
+It includes two dashboards, one for films and one for directors, and follows all project specifications, including clean navigation, real-time client-side interactivity with JavaScript, and adherence to Rails best practices.

 ---